Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchNodeFile.md

 ### -Task
 Specifies the task, as a **PSCloudTask** object, with which the node files are associated.
-To obtain a task object, use the Get-AzureBatchTask cmdlet.
+To obtain a task object, use the Get-AzBatchTask cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Batch.Models.PSCloudTask